omarciodanilo/100DaysOfCloud/Journey/001/Readme.md

 - The access key ID and secret access key are generated when an IAM user is created.
 They can be downloaded and need to be stored in a safe location.
 - MFA stands for Multi-Factor Authentication and is a way to add a security layer to the authentication process.
 It can be a physical or virtual token.

-Besides that, I learned how to:
+Besides that, I also learned to:

-- create an alias to the AWS account (and that it makes the user access easier),
+- Create an alias to the AWS account (and that it makes the user access easier)
-- secure an AWS root account,
+- Secure an AWS root account
-- create and secure IAM users,
+- Create and secure IAM users
-- create IAM groups,
+- Create IAM groups
-- and attach roles to IAM groups.
+- Attach roles to IAM groups

 Conclusion: during my studies and while practicing the lab, I was continuously remebered that IAM is one of the foundational services of AWS and is interconnected with every other AWS service.
 That said, a good understanding of it and a detail-oriented posture will help a lot when working on Cloud projects.